Breaching the 2 LMP Approximation Barrier for Facility Location with Applications to k-Median: An Improved LMP Approximation for Facility Location: Uniform Opening Costs

-We can use Corollary \ref{cor:betterBipoint} to achieve an LMP $(2-\eta)$-approximation for UFL with uniform facility costs $\lambda$ as follows.\fabr{I modified this proof to capture all the solutions, not only $\OPT$} We consider any possible number $k$ of facilities in a feasible solution.
+We can use Corollary \ref{cor:betterBipoint} to achieve an LMP $(2-\eta)$-approximation for UFL with uniform facility costs $\lambda$ as follows.
+We consider any possible number $k$ of facilities in a feasible solution.
 For each such $k$, we use the construction from Section \ref{sec:improvedkMedian} to obtain a bipoint solution $a(k)S_1(k)+(1-a(k))S_2(k)$ for $k$-Median, for some value $\lambda(k)$ of the Lagrangian multiplier.
 We return the cheapest solution $S_i(k)$. \begin{theorem} There is a deterministic LMP $(2-\eta)$-approximation for facility location with uniform facility costs, where $\eta>0$ is the constant from Corollary \ref{cor:betterBipoint}. \end{theorem} \begin{proof} Consider the above algorithm, and let $\OPT$ be any feasible solution with total cost $\lambda k+\opt$, where $\opt=d(\OPT)$ and $k=|\OPT|$.
 Consider the random solution $S'$ which is equal to $S_1(k)$ with probability $a(k)$ and $S_2(k)$ otherwise.
 Clearly the cost $\lambda |S'|+d(S')$ of $S'$ (notice that here we consider the original facility cost $\lambda$ rather than $\lambda(k)$) is not worse than the cost of the solution returned by our algorithm.
 The claim follows since the expected cost of $S'$ is

 \end{proof}